HumanCellAtlas/data-portal-content/content/document/creating-content/creating-links.md

 For internal links (links to other data portal pages) we need to follow a few rules:

 1. Use the "relative path" to the page omitting the protocol and domain name.
-For example use `/document/creating-content/creating-links` insstead of `https://dev.data.humancellatlas.org`.
+For example use `/document/creating-content/creating-links` instead of `https://dev.data.humancellatlas.org`.
 1. For the link address use the `path` of the page in the site regardless of the location of the file in the repository.
 1. Do not use the `.md` suffix.
 1. Don't forget to start the path with a forward slash: `/`.